Many or all companies we feature compensate us. Compensation and editorial

 What is a parent student loan?

-A parent student loan is a loan that a parent or guardian can get to pay for education costs on behalf of an eligible student.
-Repayment of parent student loans is the responsibility of the borrower, not the student.
+There are several types of student loans, but a parent student loan is a loan that, primarily, a parent or guardian obtains to pay for education costs on behalf of an eligible student.
+Repaying parent student loans is the borrower’s responsibility, not the student’s.

 Students can agree to make payments toward parent loans, but they’re not required to do so.
 The amount you can borrow with a parent loan depends on whether you’re seeking federal or private funding, the cost of attendance (COA) at the student’s school, and other amounts of financial aid received.